Funnel control for boundary control systems: Funnel controller

 \begin{theorem} Let a~BCS $\syst$ be given which satisfies Assumption~\ref{ass:system_class} such that Assumption~\ref{ass:system_class}\eqref{ass:passivity} holds with $\alpha<0$.
 Assume that the initial value $x_0$ and the functions $\yref$, $p$, $\varphi$ fulfill Assumption~\ref{ass:contr}.
 Then the solution $x:[0,\infty)\to X$ of the closed-loop system \eqref{eq:funnel_problem} (which exists by Theorem~\ref{thm:funnel1}) fulfills

 \end{theorem}

-\begin{remark} In particular when the input and output of a~system have different physical dimensions, it might be essential that the funnel controller is dilated by some constant $k_0>0$.
+\begin{remark} When the input and output of a~control system have different physical dimensions, it might be essential that the funnel controller is dilated by some constant $k_0>0$.
 More precisely, one might consider the controller

 The feasibility of this controller is indeed covered by Theorems~\ref{thm:funnel1} \& \ref{thm:funnel2}, which can be seen by the following argumentation: Consider the BCS $\syst$ with transformed input $\tilde{u}=k_0^{-1} u$.
 That is, a system $\mathfrak{S}=(\Af,k_0^{-1}\Bf,\Cf)$.
 Providing $X$ with the equivalent inner product $\langle \cdot ,\cdot \rangle_{\rm new}:=k_0^{-1}\langle \cdot ,\cdot \rangle_{X}$, we obtain